 • Immunization for Influenza, Pertussis and Measles prior to start date.

 • Physical and TB Clearance within 1 year prior to start date or 10 days after hire date

 • Ability to work effectively with volunteers.

 • Understanding of the organization’s Vision, Mission, and CREED.

 • Highly developed interpersonal skills and highly effective in working objectively with a diverse group of people.

 • Team player willing to accept and promote organizational goals and function with minimal supervision.

-• Ability to make decisions based on education preparation and experience, which reflect consistency with organization philosophy, policies and procedures.
+• Ability to make decisions based on education preparation and experience which reflect consistency with organization philosophy, policies, and procedures.

 Physical Demands: The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

-Work Environment: The noise level in the work environment is usually moderate with high level of activity.
+Work Environment: The noise level in the work environment is usually moderate with a high level of activity.